Mishalzeera/the-money-manager/README.md

 without a README entry being written about it.
 This will lead to a long and possibly unwieldy document, but it is an approach the author would like to try in the spirit of learning good methodology.
-Also, Flask/Python/backend dev in general seems like it could be helpful to have a trail of trials and eroors.
+Also, Flask/Python/backend dev in general seems like it could be helpful to have a trail of trials and erorrs.

 ## Order of operations